nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 - **Alternative 1 (current choice)**: Store the set of```Interest``` as a field in the ```Student``` class.
     * Pros: It is easier to implement.
 The use of a ```HashSet``` can handle duplicates.
     * Cons: There is less abstraction as the logic of getting the list and adding to the list is handled by ```Student```.

 - **Alternative 2**: Have a ```UniqueInterestList``` to handle the list of Interests (similar to that of ```UniqueStudentList```)
   * Pros: The low-level details of adding, removing and checking the interests are abstracted.
 There is greater adherence to the Single Responsibility Principle as the list of interests are handled by the ```UniqueInterestList``` class.
-  * Cons: The number of ```Interest``` is usually not that large so Alternative 2 could result in unnecessary implementation overhead complexity.
+  * Cons: The number of ```Interest``` is usually not that large so Alternative 2 could result in unnecessary implementation overhead.
 --------------------------------------------------------------------------------------------------------------------

 ## **Documentation, logging, testing, configuration, dev-ops**